JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CLog10"></a>CLog10

-Returns the complex base-10 logarithm of this complex number.
+Returns the complex base-10 logarithm of a complex number.

 ```
 FUNCTION CLog10 (BYREF value AS _complex) AS _complex